AbigailMcbride8683524/mils/README.md

 Added new feature for better user experience - build 940 Added comprehensive test coverage - update 3
 Updated styling and themes - build 680
+Updated README with new instructions - build 728